Editors' Note: Updated Jan. 4 with the latest pricing information on the iPhone XS.

-When taking the wraps off the latest iPhones at Apple's launch event in September, Apple executive Phil Schiller said the company's goal with the iPhone XS was to "take the iPhone X to the next level."
+When taking the wraps off the latest iPhones at Apple's launch event last September, Apple executive Phil Schiller said the company's goal with the iPhone XS was to "take the iPhone X to the next level."

 Credit: Tom's GuideWhile the XS maintains the look of the original iPhone X, plenty of other features have undergone a noticeable change.
 From the display to the processor to the cameras, Apple has made adjustments big and small so that its latest iPhone X models stand out from the version that came before.

 Here's a closer look at what's new with the iPhone XS, along with a few things that haven't changed from the original iPhone X.

 iPhone Xs vs iPhone Xs Max vs iPhone X